pkdindustries/soulshack/README.md

 - connects to an irc server and joins a specified channel
 - utilizes the openai api and compatible endpoints like ollama
 - allows dynamic configuration of bot settings through commands
-- supports ssl and SASL
+- supports ssl and SASL authentication for irc servers
-- tool calling (on openai models)
+- tool calling, example tools, channel management tools

 ## building